NetDiver-OSS/NetAM/CONTRIBUTING.md

 ## Reporting Issues

-You could report any issues into project GitHub issue tracker
+You can report any issues into project GitHub issue tracker

 - [NetAM Issues](https://github.com/NetaM-OSC/NetAM/issues)
 - [NetAM Documentation Issues](https://github.com/NetaM-OSC/documentation/issues)

 ## Code Contribution

-You could contribute to code to implement new feature, existing features enhancement, optimizations, etc…
+You can contribute to the code to implement new features, existing features enhancement, optimizations, etc…

-The project is axed to be as much as possible user friendly, when you propose contribution think to keep interface and usage as much as possible simple for a non expert user.
+The project is axed to be as much user friendly as possible, when you propose contribution think to keep interface and usage as simple as possible simple for a non expert user.

 ## Submitting Patches